imlokesha/imlokesha/README.md

 # Hi there, I'm Lokesha 👋

 Welcome to my GitHub profile!
-I'm passionate about software development and love to explore new technologies.
+I'm passionate about ML and love to explore new technologies.
 Here's a little bit about me:

 ## 🚀 About Me